Best Shoes to Pack for Italy

-EVA Birkenstocks are inexpensive and easy to clean, making them a great beach shoe.
+Birkenstock EVAs are inexpensive and easy to clean, making them great beach shoes.
 But I don’t like them as much for sightseeing because they are not as breathable as the sturdier, leather variety.

 Runners-Up: Birkenstocks are the best-selling walking sandals.
 But I would also recommend Vionic or Merrell walking sandals, both of which are known for their comfortable and sturdy footbeds.
 Note, however, that these two shoe brands tend to be more on the sporty side, so they may not be as versatile when pairing with your wardrobe.

 - When to wear them: Year-round, especially on rainy days; on the plane to and from

 adidas Originals Women's Superstar Sneaker, White/Core White, 7

 Whether you call them sneakers, tennis shoes, or trainers, you are probably going to need a pair when you are visiting Italy.
 But you don’t have to pack ugly ones!

 Adidas Superstar or Adidas Stan Smith may or may not be the “it” shoes anymore.
 But these types of leather fashion sneakers have served me very well while traveling in Italy.
 Not only are they comfortable for activities like climbing stairs, walking on the rooftop of St. Peter’s or the Milano Duomo, or ambling around the dungeons of the Colosseum, they are neutral enough in black or white to match everything as well as hip enough to help me blend in with the locals.

 I also love Nike Air Force One sneakers for this purpose.
 Puma Classics also look good, but you may not want to get the suede shoes wet.